awohlford/Razors-Edge/README.md

   3. Split the betting datasets into Train/Test datasets

-  4. Use the Naive Bayes Classifier Model to train a model based on the previous years data
+  4. Use a Naive Bayes Classifier to train a model based on the previous years data

   5. Use GridSearchCV to find the best hyperparameters for the model